Jenni

 Nov 24, 2025

-I always hated it when people spelled it with a “y” instead of an “i” at the end.
 I felt so protective of her.
 I felt that from her, too.
 I was never able to fully understand what caused that energy between us, though I do know our empathy for the world was one of the few things we shared.

 As the years went on, we drifted apart.

-One of her shine-through strengths was home decor.
+Another shine-through strength was home decor.
 I mean, she was spot on.
-She could figure out clever ways to reuse things, or get rid of them—end of story.
-I had clutter issues, and she knew it.
+She could figure out clever ways to reuse things, or get rid of them—typically when it came to addressing my clutter issues.
 Her house looked just... beautiful.
 Coordinated and everything sort of flowed.
-Yeah, she was pretty amazing.

 She was always helping me thrive in my life.
 The thing I remember most about her is how she would constantly challenge me to be better.
 Just non-stop.

-This one time, she was moving out of the country for work and couldn't take her couch, so she made a deal with me: she'd ship the furniture, but not to our parents' house.
 It worked!
 I became an apartment tenant as fast as I could and moved out of my parents' house.
 The following week, I got my first set of living room furniture.
 I still have photos of that couch.
 It was so ugly!
 Which is what made it great.

 Just such a supporter.
 There were times when it felt critical, and at some point, I usually realized my downfall in the situation.
 She pushed exactly to the point of no return, then knew when to back off.
 She was hard to impress and would upgrade the target without warning.